-My mother has long held that the skill sets pretty much overlap: any good minister probably had to make a career decision on whether to go into acting instead.
+My mother has long held that skill sets pretty much overlap: any good sermonizer probably had to make a career decision on whether to go into acting instead.

-Tribble's an interesting appellation.
+'Tribble' is an interesting appellation.
 What I find startling is that, although their lifespans did not overlap, both Andrew Tribbles lived in Madison County, Kentucky.
-The African American Andrew Tribble (1879-1935) was born there to Alice (likely Scutter or Scudder, b c1855), who was widowed by 1880 when she and sons Amos and Andrew were boarding in the village of Union, Kentucky.
+The African American Andrew Tribble (1879-1935) was born there to Alice (likely Scutter or Scudder, b c1855), who was widowed by 1880 when she and sons Amos and Andrew were boarding in the village of Union.
 (Amos and Andrew, we'll return to that.)

 There's high likelihood of a relationship between the two Andrew Tribbles.
 Tantalizingly, at the bottom of the 1880 Madison County census page is listed the unmarried (white) Columbus N. Tribble (b c1812), grandson of 'my' Rev. Andrew.
 He's farming beside (black) Jacob Tribble (b c1836), Jacob's wife, and nine juveniles (all described as 'servants' ... even to the one-year-old).
 Tribbles (and Scudders) are in close proximity.
 Online family trees peter out, failing to name the black Andrew Tribble's father.
 Knowing what I do about Jeremiah Turner, I realize it's quite likely I'm cousins with this 'new' Andrew Tribble.